matthew-brett/gitwash/gitwash/development_workflow.rst

    .. image:: pull_button.png

-   Enter a message; we suggest you select only ``PROJECTNAME`` as the recipient.
-The message will go to the `PROJECTNAME mailing list`_.
-Please feel free to add others from the list as you like.
+   Enter a title for the set of changes, and some explanation of what you've done, and anything you'd like particular attention for - like a complicated change or some code you are not happy with.

    If you don't think your request is ready to be merged, just say so in your pull request message.
 This is still a good way of getting some preliminary code review.

 Deleting a branch on github_
 ============================